 - 7.1 A concern of the community has been that there is insufficient education capacity to accommodate the growth planned for Framlingham.
 In addition, growth beyond the plan period may trigger further needs which must be planned for in the current Neighbourhood Plan period. - 7.2 Engagement with Suffolk County Council has confirmed that, in the short term, there is sufficient primary school capacity to accommodate some growth.
 However, given that the Sir Robert Hitcham's Voluntary Aided Primary School has limited potential to expand on its current site, when it reaches its capacity towards the second half of the plan period there will be a requirement to extend primary school provision in Framlingham.
-There is an opportunity to move the Primary School to a site closer to the Sir Thomas Mills High School, thereby creating a single 'education zone' which would provide the potential for a more efficient formal provision of education needs across all ages. - 7.3 It would be important that any provision would include appropriate parking and safe cycling route access. - 7.4 Policy FRAM8 provides general support for the provision of new education facilities, should they be necessary and the importance of ensuring that there is sufficient education provision to serve the needs of the Framlingham community.
+There is an opportunity to move the Primary School to a site closer to the Sir Thomas Mills High School, thereby creating a single 'education zone' which would provide the potential for a more efficient formal provision of education needs across all ages.
+A reserve site is allocated for such use to the rear of Thomas Mills High School as shown in Section 11 (Policy FRAM21). - 7.3 It would be important that any provision would include appropriate parking and safe cycling route access. - Policy FRAM7 provides general support for the provision of new education facilities, should they be necessary and the importance of ensuring that there is sufficient education provision to serve the needs of the Framlingham community.
 This includes provision of Early Years education (3- and 4-year-olds), which has been identified by Suffolk County Council as needing increased provision.

-POLICY FRAM8: EDUCATION PROVISION
+POLICY FRAM7: EDUCATION PROVISION

-The provision of additional education facilities (Use Class D1) will be strongly supported.
-These must be well located to serve the population of Framlingham.
+Proposals for additional or replacement education facilities (Use Class D1) will be supported where the site: